Special Effects (film)

-Special Effects is a 1984 American horror thriller film directed by Larry Cohen and starring Zoë Lund and Eric Bogosian.
-Its plot follows a woman who is cast in a film by a director based on a murder he committed.
+Special Effects is a 1984 American psychological horror film written and directed by Larry Cohen and starring Zoë Lund and Eric Bogosian.
+Its plot follows a New York City woman who is cast in a film by a struggling director based on a murder he committed and captured on film.

+Cohen based Special Effects on a screenplay he wrote in 1967 titled The Cutting Room.
+The film was shot on location in New York City in early 1984.
+The film received a limited theatrical release in Minneapolis, Minnesota on November 30, 1984 through New Line Cinema before being released to home video in 1985.
+It was later screened as part of a retrospective on Cohen's films at The Public Theater in New York City in 1986.

+The film has been noted by some film scholars for its self-reflexive elements and references to the works of Alfred Hitchcock, particularly Juno and the Paycock (1930) and Vertigo (1958).

 Plot

 Andrea Wilcox is an aspiring actress from Dallas, Texas who has run away from her husband, Keefe, and their toddler son.
 Keefe tracks her down in New York City, where he finds her at a nude modeling shoot.
 He chases her into the street, forcing her into his car.
 They arrive at her apartment where he shows her film footage of their son.
 Andrea escapes the interrogation, fleeing to the home of Christopher Neville, a film director who has promised her a role in his upcoming picture.
 Neville is a disgruntled filmmaker who has recently returned to New York from Los Angeles after his last film was cancelled over budgetary disputes.
 Neville and Andrea are about to have a sexual encounter, but they get into an argument and he strangles her to death; her murder is caught entirely on camera from a camera he has hidden in the room.

 After Andrea's body is found in Coney Island, police immediately suspect Keefe of her murder and he is arrested.
 Neville, however, ingratiates himself with Keefe by buying him an attorney and earning him his freedom; Neville claims to have witnessed Keefe's arrest on the street and become fascinated by his and Andrea's stories.
 Neville tells Keefe he wants his next film to be based on Andrea's life.
 Keefe, initially reluctant, agrees to help Neville as a technical advisor.
 At a local Salvation Army, Keefe meets Elaine Bernstein, a directionless woman who bears an uncanny resemblance to Andrea.
 He brings her to meet Neville, who casts her in the film as Andrea.
 Neville brutally strangles Leon Gruskin, a snarky film lab assistant, to death before having dinner with Elaine to solidify her contract.